Frequently asked questions

 As a user of local health and care services there are lots of advantages to having a joined-up record:

-- Everyone involved in your care will have the whole picture
+- Everyone involved in your care has the whole picture

-- When you visit somewhere different for care or meet a new care professional, they will have access to important health and care information
+- When you visit somewhere different for care, or meet a new care professional, they have access to important health and care information

-- The results of common tests (for example blood tests) will be available to everyone involved in your care, regardless of where the test took place, reducing the need to repeat them
+- The results of common tests (for example blood tests) are available to everyone involved in your care, regardless of where the test took place, reducing the need to repeat them

-- Professionals responsible for your care will be able to look at your health and care record to plan and manage your care better
+- Professionals responsible for your care are able to look at your health and care records to plan and manage your care better

-- Professionals from different organisations will be able to look at anonymised health and care records and ensure that you, and others like you, are getting the best care from the whole team.
+- Professionals from different organisations are able to look at anonymised health and care records and ensure that you, and others like you, are getting the best care from the whole team.

-- A complete, up-to-date record of an individual's health and social care information will help those caring for residents to make better informed decisions
+- Access to complete, up-to-date record of an individual's health and social care information, helping health and care professionals and patients to make better informed decisions together

-- Less time will need to be spent finding out relevant information from different health and social care organisations and IT systems, and recording duplicate information
+- Less time spent finding out relevant information from different health and social care organisations and IT systems, and recording duplicate information

-- Information will be available to help plan and improve care for our residents, meaning health and care professionals can work as a team to identify opportunities for improvement.
+- Information available to help plan and improve care for residents, meaning health and care professionals can work as a team to identify opportunities for improvement.

-Only the people directly involved in your care, at the time and place when you see them, or when they are preparing to see you or are following up results, clinical letters or follow up care can see your information.
+Only the people directly involved in your care, at the time and place when you see them, or when they are preparing to see you or are following up results, clinical letters or follow up care can see your joined-up records.

 This might be your GP or practice nurse, hospital doctors and nurses, social workers and administrators who might be arranging your appointments and care.
-A small number of people who work with these professionals may help to administrate the system itself, but they will only have access to information with your personal details removed.
+A small number of people who work with these professionals may help to administrate the system itself.